aekrylova/scPASU_pipeline/README.md

 bsub < 3b_update_peak_ref.lsf
 ```

 Peaks from two prongs are merged into a final peak reference.
-Redundancy arising from overlapping between the two peak sets is resolved by prioritizing whichever set with more peaks to achieve a higher resolution of poly(A) sites.
+Redundancy arising from regions having overlapping between the two peak sets is resolved by prioritizing whichever set with more peaks to achieve a higher resolution of poly(A) sites.
 Ties are broken by choosing the set with a larger width average or the peaks from the `all_filtered_reads` prong.
 ```bash
 bsub < 3c_merge_two_prongs.lsf
 ```

 The merged peak reference is now annotated for genomic context.
 Peaks are classified into five categories, in order of priority to resolve classifications into multiple categories: 3' UTR, TSS-proximal, Exonic, Intronic and Flank.
-Proximity to a TSS, short for transcriptional start site, of a TU was defined to be less than `dist_pct` of the length of that TU, calculated with its last updated flank region.
+Proximity to a TSS, short for transcriptional start site, of a TU is defined to be less than `dist_pct` of the length of that TU, calculated with its last updated flank region.
 Here we also identify transcripts that both overlap with multiple exonic peaks and have multiple exons overlapping with those peaks.
-Out of these transcripts, only those with peak-overlapped exons adding up to `frag_length` bases maximum in length, which should be determined by the average fragment size in the library, and the exonic peaks overlapping with them are inputs for the next peak annotation that identifies and flags fragmented peak, i.e. peaks arising out of spliced alignments.
+Out of these transcripts, only those with peak-overlapped exons adding up to `frag_length` bases maximum in length, which should be determined by the average fragment size in the library, along with the exonic peaks overlapping with them are inputs for the next peak annotation that identifies and flags fragmented peak, i.e. peaks arising out of spliced alignments.
 ```bash
 # Argument
 PAS_filtering=false